GEOS-ESM/GEOS-ME/modelE_unofficial_developers_guide.md

 ```
 to remove the boundary condition symlinks.

+# Adjusting runtime for ModelE

+When coldstarting modelE the INPUTZ_cold section of the in file "I" must be modiied.
+This runs from the start date, which is specified in the INPUTZ section of the "I" file, to the date setn in the INPUZ_cold section.

 # Adding new files to ModelE
 **To add new files to modelE you do not set this in a Makefile.** Instead you update the **Object modules:** section of the rundeck/.R file to list new source files.
 So if you want to add a new .F90 to modelE you would: